-"Sitecore vs Drupal" – it's a tricky topic, but one differentiator is critical:
+"Sitecore vs Drupal vs WordPress" – it's a tricky topic, but one differentiator is critical:

-Drupal is free, and built by a worldwide community.
+Drupal and WordPress are free, and built by a worldwide community.
 Sitecore has licensing fees, and is built by a company.

 So what?
 Some will mention how Sitecore saves development costs by providing more features "out of the box" in its core.

-However, Drupal already has a "box" that you can pull things out of – it has building blocks called "modules" that you can use to extend it.
+However, Drupal and WordPress already has a "box" that you can pull things out of – Drupal has building blocks called "modules" that you can use to extend it; WordPress calls them "plugins."
 It's a trivial effort to pull the building blocks out of the box and assemble a site – you get more room to be original that way.
 Yes, Sitecore is customizable to a degree, but the customizable building blocks of Drupal and WordPress are evolving at a faster pace.

-Both platforms are strong industry leaders and solid choices for the right customer.
-Contact us for further help making a decision about either platform – our web design team can answer any questions you may have, and we promise to be as unbiased as we can while holding your best interests in mind!
+Contact us for further help making a decision about either platform – we can answer any questions you may have, and we promise to be as unbiased as we can while holding your best interests in mind!